TeamRPC/ld32_b/README.md

     hero:$heroId:deeds               - list of deeds a player has done hero:$heroId:level               - the hero's level
-    hero:$heroId:call                - contains the callUUID. maps hero to active call hero:$heroId:profiles            - contains list of filenames of soundclips that the user generated during training hero:counter                     - counter for deriving hero Ids hero:call:$callId                - contains heroId.
+    hero:$heroId:call                - contains the callUUID. maps hero to active call hero:$heroId:profile:perms       - contains list of filenames (on local disk) of soundclips that the user generated during training //@todo hero:$heroId:profile:temps       - contains list of filenames (on plivo s3) of soundclips that the user generated hero:code:$savecode              - mapping of savecode to hero. contains heroID hero:counter                     - counter for deriving hero Ids hero:call:$callId                - contains heroId.
 Maps active call UUID to hero.
-TTL 1h challenge:$challengeId:hero      - the creator of this challenge challenge:$challengeId:sounds    - list of urls to sound clips challenge:availables             - list of available challenges
+TTL 1h challenge:$challengeId:hero      - the creator of this challenge challenge:$challengeId:sounds    - list of urls to sound clips challenge:$challengeId:perms     - list of urls to sound clips (on local disk) //@todo challenge:availables             - set of available challenges
-    challenge:counter                - counter for deriving challange ids
+    challenge:counter                - counter for deriving challange ids challenge:call:$callId           - contains challengeId. maps active call to challenge challenge:$challengeId:call      - contains callId. maps challenge to active call

 *when creating a challenge*